-Before philosophy of science is examined in greater depth and particular philosophies of science are specifically explored, it is important to begin by developing an appreciation of the meaning of science and philosophy.
-Science, which comes from the Latin word scientia, meaning "knowledge," traditionally refers to both a process and the outcomes of processes, such as general laws and observations.
-General laws are considered to be the laws of nature that guide physical life, such as the laws of gravity, energy, and motion.
-Generators of science utilize these laws in a systematic way to create a body of knowledge about a specific topic.
+Before the concept of a philosophy of science is examined in greater depth and particular philosophies of science are specifically explored, it is important to begin by developing an appreciation of the meaning of the terms science and philosophy.
+Science, which comes from the Latin word scientia, meaning "knowledge," traditionally refers to both processes and the outcomes of processes, such as general laws and observations.
+General laws are the laws of nature that guide physical life, such as the laws of gravity, energy, and motion.
+Generators of science use these laws in a systematic way to create a body of knowledge about a specific topic.
 The culmination of using the scientific method (systematic process) provides a set of data (evidence) supported by propositions about an area of study (Boyd, Gasper, & Trout, 1991).